oracle/cloudtestdrive/AppDev/helidon-k8s/Helidon/Helidon-core/helidon-core.md

 Fortunately for us Helidon can get values to use for a constructor form the configuration, using the `@ConfigProperty` annotation on a constructors arguments

-Open the com.oracle.labs.helidon.storefront.data.MinimumChange class and add an additional constructor as below (keep the no args constructor)
+Open the com.oracle.labs.helidon.storefront.data.MinimumChange class and add an additional constructor after the no args constructor, so the two constructors are as below

 ```

+	public MinimumChange() {
+		this.minimumChange.set(2);
+	}

     @Inject
 	public MinimumChange(@ConfigProperty(name = "app.minimumchange") Integer initialMinimumChange) {
 		this.minimumChange.set(initialMinimumChange);
 	}
 ```

-The `@Inject` on  constructor means to use this constructors when creating instances for use with `@Inject` annotation on a field (Yes it would have been nicer if the two uses had different names) and `@ConfigProperty(name = "app.minimumchange")` tells Helidon to locate the property `app.minimumchange` in the Helidon configuration system.
+The `@Inject` on  constructor means to use this constructors when creating instances for use with the `@Inject` annotation on a field (Yes it would have been nicer if the two uses had different names) and the `@ConfigProperty(name = "app.minimumchange")` annotation on the parameter tells Helidon to locate the property `app.minimumchange` in the Helidon configuration system.

 If we save this change and restart the program then request the value for minimum change we'll see that it has a value of 3